 White chocolate is called chocolate because its main ingredient is cocoa butter, the fat from the cacao.
 Cacao is a bean where all chocolates come from.
 While it has a different color and flavor, white chocolate gets the name chocolate since its origin is similar to other chocolate family members.

-Is white chocolate still a sweet mystery?
+Is white chocolate chocolate and is it still a sweet mystery?
 Stick around and learn more as I explore this delicious indulgence: if white chocolate is real chocolate; why it’s white; the worst, as well as the best white chocolate in the market.

 White chocolate is real chocolate.
 I understand that the regulations about what can be called and sold as real chocolate varies worldwide.
 However, they all agree that to be referred to as chocolate, the product should have a predefined ratio of cocoa solids in their composition.
 These solids are cocoa mass and butter (both made from cocoa seeds).